dbushey/should-i-bike/README.md

 App that checks weather conditions for bike trips to give personalized answers to the question, “Should I bike today?”

 ## Why?
+To have a straight answer for transportation choice and not waist time checking the weather and route in multiple apps.

 ## Features
 + Enter origin, destination and time of departure to check the weather